 In Italy, the NGO Cospe is very active in this field.
-As part of the BRICkS project - Building Respect on the Internet by Combating Hate Speech -, it created four media education modules tested in schools and youth centeres.
-A report collects the results of the trial.
-Cospe also published in collaboration with Zaffiria the updated edition of a manual for teachers/ educators interested in addressing the issue of hate speech with their students.
+As part of the BRICkS project - Building Respect on the Internet by Combating Hate Speech -, it created four media education modules tested in schools and youth centeres and a report in which the results of the trial are presented.
+Cospe also published in collaboration with Zaffiria the updated edition of a manual for teachers/educators interested in addressing the issue of hate speech with their students.
 The REACT project promoted by Arci also intervened in the field of media literacy for educators with capacity building and training activities aimed at both teachers and students in some high schools.